0x90n/InfoSec-Black-Friday/README.md

 - All USD
 - All End times in UTC
 - DYOR and AYOR: I have not vetted links for legitimacy
+- Some deals use my handle for tracking - these are not referral/affiliate/commission

 ## FAQ
 ### When do these sales end?